Let me introduce you to Notenik, a simple but powerful system for taking, collecting and referencing notes.

 Additionally, on the Files tab of the Notenik preferences, you can specify whether you want Notenik to backup automatically, or to occasionally (on a weekly basis) prompt you to create a backup.
 And if you would like Notenik to automatically delete older backups, then you can specify the maximum number of backups to keep for any Collection.

-The Folder Sync tab on the Collection preferences allows the user to identify a common folder to which several different Notenik collections can be synced.
+The Folder Sync tab in the Collection preferences, on the Collection menu, allows the user to identify a common folder to which several different Notenik collections can be synced.

 Such a common folder could then be conveniently accessed using nvAlt, for example.